 Cleaning your panels regularly also reduces the likelihood of needing to replace them.
 All in all, keeping your solar panels clean allows them to produce more energy, and in turn, save you more money by offsetting your energy bill.

 [Related: Solar Energy 101]

 Knowing when and how often to clean your solar panels is important.
 Depending on the specific system you own and your location, the timing can vary.
 Here are some important factors to consider to determine how often to clean solar panels:

 - Weather conditions

 - Time of year

 For example, rain helps wash away dirt and debris.
-So, if you live in a dry climate, the lack of rain will cause you to manually wash your panels more frequently.
+So, if you live in a dry climate, the lack of rain will result in needing to wash your panels more frequently.

-However, cleaning your solar panels doesn’t need to be as frequent as you might think.
-On average, expect to clean your panels about once or twice every year.
+On average, solar panel owners can expect to clean panels about once or twice every year.